 Stop 3: Stop For Afternoon Tea/Lunch On Your London Itinerary At The Berkeley Hotel

 After taking in some of the most incredible fashion styles of the centuries, why not indulge in a culinary treat depicting the current trends?
 This is the perfect lunch to have on your 4 day London itinerary and an afternoon you won’t forget.
 The Berkeley Hotel’s Pret-a-Portea afternoon tea brings a fusion of the culinary and fashion arts together with a truly unique meal.
 Enjoy savories and sweets emulating the current designs of such notables as Gucci, Jimmy Choo, Burberry, and more.
 Afternoon tea at the Berkeley Hotel is a wonderful thing to do on your London itinerary.
+You can also check out some of the best food tours in London!

 How to get here?
 It’s a short walk from the V&A; however, if you skipped V&A and came right from the Museum of Natural history, take the Tube (BEST WAY) and get off at Knightsbridge off the Piccadilly line.